 Make foam throw pillows and bolsters

-Shredded foam scraps work well in throw pillows and bolsters for the living room, guest rooms, and bedrooms.
+Shredded foam works well in throw pillows and bolsters for the living room, guest rooms, and bedrooms.
 Pillows and bolsters are easy to make, and don’t even require any sewing skills.
 Simply stuff the foam into a liner in the desired pillow shape and style, and then put a decorative pillow cover over the liner.
 Making your own throws and bolsters gives you a lot of flexibility with designs and patterns, and lets you match your existing decor or go in a different direction whenever you wish.

 Make a comfy foam pet bed

 Dogs and cats can be tough on their beds, but buying new ones ready made from the pet store is even tougher on your wallet.
-If you’d rather skip the pricey pet products and make your own dog or cat bed instead, just gather up your leftover shredded foam scraps into a zippered cover.
+If you’d rather skip the pricey pet products and make your own dog or cat bed instead, just gather up your leftover shredded foam into a zippered cover.
 Depending on the size of your pet, you can even re-purpose an old pillow case as a cover.
 This type of pet bed is perfect for dogs and cats that like to burrow in when sleeping, so give it a try!